Monday, November 4, 2024

 It has been obvious for a number of years that prospective students of diverse backgrounds were a focus for recruiters.
 The assumption of conservatives was that this was about politics and affirmative action.
 The broader issue is that the general U.S. population is becoming much more transracial.
 As this shift occurs, any business or organization that wants to thrive has to figure out how to appeal to students of all cultural backgrounds.
 The good news is that Common Application numbers increased in 2023-24, with increased diversity.
 The increase in Common Application submissions also seems to be increasing direct admission to some institutions.
 To secure strong future enrollment, institutions not only have to appeal, but also to engage students of all cultural backgrounds so that they stay and eventually graduate.

 Students for Fair Admission, which is the group that brought the affirmative action suit to the Supreme Court, moved to sue some of the same elite institutions for violating the court ruling; Ed Blum, the president of the group, challenged the diversity outcomes for the 2024 year and the lack of published economic diversity and legacy admissions policies that could account for the relative stability of diversity enrollment proportions.
+A research study using AI to review one college's admission offers revealed that ignoring race of applicants reduced the proportion of minoritized students but did not impact quality.

 Cost remains an important factor in many prospective students' decisions with parents' priority on cost even higher.
 Approximately 9 out of 10 families are willing to sacrifice in order to fund higher education with almost half going into debt in order to make make it happen.
 A recent study indicated that the bottom line cost isn't the only issue.
 Timing, amount, and transparency of financial aid in comparison to the full cost of attendance are all factors.
 Financial pressures have increased the number of students who work part-time during their enrollment.
 Latinx students face both financial stresses and political dynamics when they consider pursuing a higher education.

 The issue of cost versus benefit is also in the mix of institutional choice; benefit is often seen as being greater at highly ranked institutions but students increasingly look beyond the ratings to determine which institution is best for them.
 The flaws in the ranking systems, and their undue influence on student decisions, resulted in calls for abandoning or significantly modifying them.
 Despite some characterizations of U.S. higher education being in an identity crisis, the issues of credibility and benefit are more complicated.
 In fact, higher education ranks number 4 in credibility behind small businesses, military, and police with significant differences based on political orientation.
+The political orientation is reflected in the increasing enrollment for Christian, and specifically Catholic, colleges.

 There are some surprises related to enrollment success, sometimes attributable only to the rebound from the depths of the pandemic.
 However, clear and competitive pricing among a number of regional universities may have contributed to growing enrollment and in some states government allocations prevented even higher tuition increases.
 Asserting modest cost, access, a local or regional focus, and convenience, may help other institutions regain their footing.
 A very interesting twist is that some students now rule out certain institutions because of the political environment or specific policies of the state in which the institution is located.